BuddyCodez/GearGuard/README.md

 2.  **Date Setting:** The user sets a Scheduled Date (e.g., Next Monday).
 3.  **Visibility:** This request must appear on the Calendar View on the specific date so the technician knows they have a job to do.

+### Flow 3: Equipment Scrapping (Manager Only)

+1.  **Identification:** A technician identifies an asset is beyond repair.
+2.  **Restriction:** Technicians cannot scrap equipment directly to prevent operational errors.
+3.  **Execution:** A Manager reviews the case and selects "Scrap" from the status dropdown or "Danger Zone".
+4.  **Automation:** The system automatically:
+    - Marks the request as **Scrapped**.
+    - Flags the Equipment as **Scrapped** (inactive) in the database.
+    - Removes the equipment from future selection lists.

 ## 4. User Interface & Views Requirements

 To provide a good User Experience (UX), the following views are required: